aymanbazyan/storeflow-docs/docs/01-Overview/03-Demo Links-and-Gallery.md

 # Gallery

-**Note: Pictures are taken with full screen to prevent quality loss.**
+**Note: Pictures are taken with full screen to avoid quality loss.**

 ...